gwijthoff/sof_talk/sof_talk.md

 As Holger mentioned, I work in both media studies and the digital humanities -- which means that I'm interested not only in the ways that we as humanists can study technology, but also, increasingly, how those technologies inflect our methodologies as humanists, simply as part of our research workflows and scholarly communications.

-Specifically, my current book project, titled *Gadgetry: New Media and the Fictional Imagination* is on the ways people imagine what can be done with a given technology, the way in which, for instance, a user picks up a tool and thinks through either its practical limitations or what can be done with it that wasn't possible before.
+Specifically, my current book project, titled *Gadgetry: New Media and the Fictional Imagination* is about the ways people imagine what can be done with a given technology.
+This includes everything from the macro level of new cultural forms and practices that emerge from mass media, to the micro level of the individual user picking up a tool and thinking through what can be done with it, what that tool makes possible that wasn't before.
+For me, the figure of the gadget, refering to both specific and fictional tools, crystallizes this relationship between technology and the imagination.

-When I first conceived of this project, I was interested very broadly in the historical recurrence of technological fantasies: projections of future worlds and wondrous possibilities tethered to material shifts in the fabric of the everyday present.
+But when I first conceived of this project, I was interested very broadly in the historical recurrence of technological fantasies: projections of future worlds and wondrous possibilities tethered to material shifts in the fabric of the everyday present.
 It seemed to me that elements of these fantasies lodge themselves in the cultural reception of new media technologies, providing a language by which we can describe and define their contours.

-For instance, fantastic stories of physically "jacking in" to cyberspace in the 1980s allowed us to more concretely imagine the decentralized communities of the Internet, just as the figure of the robot became a symbol of automation in the 1940s and 50s.
+For instance, fantastic stories of physically "jacking in" to cyberspace in the 1980s allowed us to more concretely imagine the decentralized communities of the Internet (AD LIB, concensual hallucination, William Gibson *Neuromancer*)

+In the same way, the figure of the robot became a symbol of automation in the 1940s and 50s, personifying the still unfamiliar technology of the computer.
 Similar to research on literary science fiction, my questions would be about the mechanics of this relationship between the real and the imaginary: what elements of the given world are drawn upon, and to what extent must the fantasy resemble the reality for it to work?

 From the beginning, I understood that the project had to be something more than a descriptive catalog, merely noting trends in the representation of X new technology in Y body of literature.
 It was the more general problematic that I was after, an inquiry into the smallest, most elemental moments in which those fictions are generated.
 But the task itself seemed too large.
 Without the contours of a specific corpus on the one hand (since speculations on technological futures utterly suffuse culture, from literature to film to journalism to small talk) or on the other hand, the specificity of a particular fantasy (like communion with the dead or virtual reality), it was difficult to know where to begin.